 (b) Notwithstanding paragraph (D)(4)(a) of this rule, employees may request to reserve up to eighty hours of paid vacation leave.
-The request must be made in writing prior to taking FMLA leave, if foreseeable, and submitted to the director of human resources.
-The director of human resources may approve the request after consultation with the immediate supervisor.
+The request must be made in writing prior to taking FMLA leave, if foreseeable, and submitted to human resources.
+Human resources may approve the request after consultation with the immediate supervisor.